femidof/Affirmation-App/README.md

 ## Getting Started

+N.B: Application consists an unadded file named "constants.dart" in the top directory of the lib folder.
+The constant file consists of consists of values like the API key for Unsplash image, Unsplash API URL, Quote API url and the Unsplash secret key.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: